 Benefits Check Up

 This website uses the power of bulk purchasing to provide lower priced prescription medications to its users.
-After you enter the medication you need, the website provides comparison prices at area pharmacies, including all of the major chains.
-You choose your option, pay Blink online, and use their voucher (either print it out or use their smartphone app to display it) and pick up your medication at the pharmacy you chose.
+You order and pay online, and either pick up your medication at a local pharmacy or select free home delivery.
 This is available for people with and without health insurance.

 FamilyWize offers a prescription savings card that can help everyone, both insured and uninsured, save an average of 42% on prescription medications.
 The card is free for all, has no eligibility requirements and is accepted at pharmacies nationwide, including all chains.